 - San Angel Inn – Located inside the Mexico pavilion, which looks like the inside of a Mayan temple.
 Wonderful atmosphere.
 This is not Tex-Mex (there is no cheese dip on the menu) but the food is good.
 Requires ADR.

 - Les Chefs de France – Traditional French favorites.
 A great place to let your kids try something different.
 Requires ADR.

 - 50’s Prime Time Café –This is a super fun place to eat!
 Themed after a 1950s sitcom and your waitress is “mom.”
 Most fun if you can play along!
 Requires ADR.

 - Mama Melrose’s Fantasmic Package – Great way to have good Italian food AND avoid the lines to get in to see one of Disney’s best nighttime shows.
 A Fantasmic package (for lunch or dinner) gets you a ticket to a reserved seating area for the show, saving you from waiting in line for up to two hours.
 Requires ADR. *Note: Dinner reservations are earlier (3:45-5 p.m.) so they can get you fed and to the show on time.
-We recommend having a late breakfast, eat your dinner and then have a snack during the show if needed or option to book a lunch instead.
+We recommend having a late breakfast, eating your dinner and then having a snack during the show if needed, or option to book a lunch instead.

-- Sci Fi Dine In –One of the best-themed restaurants in Disney World – diners eat in cars facing a drive-in movie screen and watch old science fiction trailers.
+- Sci Fi Dine In – One of the best-themed restaurants in Disney World – diners eat in cars facing a drive-in movie screen and watch old science fiction trailers.
 Requires ADR.